particle-iot/docs/src/content/reference/SDKs/android.md

 - Claiming & unclaiming devices for a user
 - Managing access tokens for the Particle Device Cloud

-The complete SDK sources are available to [browse on GitHub](https://github.com/particle-iot/spark-sdk-android/tree/master/cloudsdk/src/main/java/io/particle/android/sdk/cloud), and can be [downloaded as a zip file](https://github.com/particle-iot/spark-sdk-android/archive/master.zip).
+The complete SDK sources are available to [browse on GitHub](https://github.com/particle-iot/particle-android/tree/master/cloudsdk/src/main/java/io/particle/android/sdk/cloud).

-For usage info, check out [the examples](#common-tasks) below, or play with the `example_app` module included in the git repository.
+For usage info, check out [the examples](#common-tasks) below, or play with the [`sdk_example_app`](https://github.com/particle-iot/particle-android/tree/master/sdk_example_app) module included in the git repository.

 #### Beta notice